johnivanpuayap/HospitalManagementSystem/README.md

 ## Technologies Used
 - Java: The primary programming language used for developing the system.
 - MySQL: The database management system used to store data.
-- CSS: Used for styling and presentation of the website.
 - SHA256: Passwords are hashed using the SHA256 algorithm for enhanced security.

 ## Next Steps for Improvement